okcoders/curriculum/Module-2/Day-6/README.md

 ## record collections

-- similar to array of objects, but the key is not the position, but a string called the key
+- similar to array of objects, but the access is a string known is the key, not the position

 ## exercise